eaasi/user-handbook/source/overview/monitoring.rst

     2021-05-27 01:37:35.529000+00:00 0
     2021-05-28 04:28:34.209000+00:00 7

-This information is primarily useful for resource allocation for the EaaSI deployment (i.e. calculating whether more CPU/RAM should be allocated to the server given any patterns of heavy simultaneous usage).
+This information is primarily useful for resource allocation for the EAASI deployment (i.e. calculating whether more CPU/RAM should be allocated to the server given any patterns of heavy simultaneous usage).

 By default, ``stats-session.py`` will simply write these reports as tab-separated values to standard output.
 If you would like to save the reports, redirect the output to file, e.g.